-During the year the following directors were appointed to the Board as Non-Executive Directors; Ms. Nabila K. Mazrui and Mr. George Mokua.
-We wish to welcome them on board and look forward to their experience as we implement the Bank's Turnaround Strategy.
+During the year the following Directors were appointed to the Board as Non-Executive Directors; Dr. Jedidah Karwitha Mwiti, Dr. Tom Muchiru Kahigu, Mr. Timothy Kotoine Tiampati and Hon.
+Kenneth Gatheru Gatiithi.
+We wish to welcome them on board and look forward to their experience as we implement the Bank's strategy.